Suicide is a rising trend among people who live in urban situations but how can we prevent it happening to our friends and loved ones?

 If safety permits, the person should be taken by friends or family to any hospital emergency department, where the person will receive a comprehensive evaluation and possible placement inside a mental health facility.

-Suicide is preventable.
 Finding professional help for those who may be having suicidal thoughts are the most important steps we can take to save lives.
-It is important to contact your local suicide hotline; they can walk you through the steps of helping yourself, your friend, or your family member.
+It is important to contact your local suicide hotline as they can walk you through the steps of helping yourself, your friend, or your family member.